Torasemide is a 'water tablet' (a diuretic).

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.
 The balance of salts in your blood may be upset by torasemide.
 Your doctor may want you to have a blood test from time to time to check for this.

 - Diuretics like torasemide help you to lose water.
-Occasionally you may lose too much and become dehydrated.
+Occasionally you may lose too much and become lacking in fluid in the body (dehydrated).
 Let your doctor know if you feel constantly thirsty, your mouth is dry, or your skin looks and feels dry.

 - Drinking alcohol while you are on torasemide may make you feel dizzy.
 Ask for your doctor's advice about whether you should avoid alcohol.